sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_materialization/administration_materialization.md

 summary: administration_materialization
 categories: Administration
 environments: web
-status: Published
+status: Hidden
 feedback link: https://github.com/sigmacomputing/sigmaquickstarts/issues
 tags: Getting Started
-lastUpdated: 2023-05-20
+lastUpdated: 2023-06-01

-# Materializations
+# Materialization with Sigma
 <!-- The above name is what appears on the website and is searchable. -->

 ## Overview
 Duration: 5

-This QuickStart is designed as primer to materialization and all the questions and issues that surround it.
+This QuickStart is designed as primer to materialization and the questions and issues that surround it.

-We will define it, provide some guidance on the why use it, when use it and who sets it up.
+We will define it, provide some guidance on the why/when to use it and who sets it up.

-Lastly we will step through using Sigma and Snowflake to materialize some data so that the workflow in Sigma is understood.
+Lastly, we will step through using Sigma and Snowflake to materialize some data so that the workflow in Sigma is understood.

  ### Target Audience
-Sigma administrators who are interested in improving performance when working with large datasets or just generally interest in learning more about materialization.
+Sigma administrators who are interested in improving performance when working with complex datasets or just generally interest in learning more about materialization.

 ### Prerequisites